MakeSchool-Tutorials/Intro-Clock-App-Swift3/P03-Degrees-Rotation-Math/content.md

 Knowing this, let's write the `getSecondHandDegrees()` function.
 This function gets called every second, just like all the other functions in this class.
 You can make use of the `date` and `calendar` variables, which are automatically updated by the other code we provided.

 > [action]
 > Complete the `getSecondHandDegrees()` function.
 Remember, your function should return a `Double` value, representing the rotation in degrees that the second hand should have.
-Since `calendar.component(.Second, fromDate: date)` returns an `Int` value, you'll have to cast it to a `Double`!
+Since `calendar.component(.second, from: date)` returns an `Int` value, you'll have to cast it to a `Double`!

 <!--  -->